 After Þingvellir you head to the Geysir Hot Spring Area, a geothermal area roughly 60km to the East.
 You can view two famous geysers in the area, Geysir, and Strokkur.
 After an earthquake, the original Geysir no longer erupts, but it’s neighbor Strokkur erupts at regular intervals.

 There is an impressive gift shop/cafe that’s perfect for a pit stop.
 Just be prepared for Icelandic prices as a sandwich and drink will set you back almost $20.
 We drove the Golden Circle in our camper van so we cooked lunch off the road away from crowds.
 We recommend packing a picnic lunch either way.
+If you’re wondering where to stay in Iceland while driving the Goldene Circle, try Icelandair Hotel Fludir.

 This is one of the most spectacular waterfalls in Iceland.
 It’s a mesmerizing sight to watch the Hvítá River drop down a deep ravine.
 It’s an amazing sight that is one of Iceland’s most popular attractions.
 Make sure to bring a camera and rain jacket as the waterfalls produce a thick mist and frequent rainbows.